MichaelCurrin/llm-commit-msg-vs-code/README.md

 ## Note

-This extension is not available in the extensions library.
+- This extension is not available in the extensions library.
 You can build and install it locally though.
+- This was developed with Cursor quickly, the code and quality has not been verified.

 ## Benefits